creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-06-21-3D+tCmrQuantification.md

 # Data
-The authors use the CMR data of a cohort of 4525 patients from the UK Biobank (UKB) for which contours were manually annotated by experts.
+The authors use the *Cardiac Magnetic Resonance* (CMR) data of a cohort of 4525 patients from the UK Biobank (UKB) for which contours were manually annotated by experts.
 These manual contour annotations were used as reference points to register a high-resolution 3D shape atlas[^1] to each volume, to obtain an accurate 3D volume for each patient.
 The registration is done in two steps: i) a global affine registration, and ii) a region-based non-rigid registration, where each region corresponds to one of the structures to segment.

 To note that the paper goes into quite a bit of detail to justify the choice of registration algorithm.